 Geofence 2: My store, shopping centre and parking lot (~90k square feet)

-Geofence 3: The neighbouring parking lot (~460k square feet)
+Geofence 3: The neighboring parking lot (~460k square feet)

 Geofence 4: Competitor's store footprint and adjacent parking (~35k square feet)

 These are just some of the considerations for creating a geofence.
-If you still have questions about best practices, contact your Environics Analytics Account Manager or reach out to our Support Team for further advice.
-Watch this video (4:28 minutes) to see how to create a geofence in ENVISION:
+See our MobileScapes Data Extract Tool QuickStart guide for more information on creating your geofences.
+If you still have questions about best practices, contact your Environics Analytics Account Manager or our Support Team for further advice.

 2. Use the MobileScapes Data Extract tool to select or create a Geofence

-Follow the QuickStart guide for Using MobileScapes Data Extract Tool
+Now that you understand the basics of geofences follow the QuickStart guide for Using MobileScapes Data Extract Tool.

 3. Analyze your MobileScapes Data Extract using licensed data and mapping tools